 A notary statement or oath is a solemn declaration that a statement or act is true.
 Notary Statements or Oaths are often used to confirm a written statement, known as an affidavit, for use in court, estate or land title transactions.

-A notary public must positively identify the person requesting notarization.
+A notary public in Miami must positively identify the person requesting notarization.
 A notary has positive identification if the person:

 - a) is personally known to the notary;